 So, if you’re ready, snap on your sweatbands, stretch those hamstrings, and get ready for the ultimate NASM study guide!

-The National Academy of Sports Medicine (NASM) is a widely respected institution in the realm of sports science education so their personal training certification is a great way to go if it’s your goal to become a personal trainer.
+The National Academy of Sports Medicine (NASM) is a widely respected institution in the realm of sports science education, so their personal training certification is a great way to go if it’s your goal to become a personal trainer.
 The path there is a simple four-step process:

-Step 1: Secure your eligibility
+Step 1: Secure Your Eligibility

-To be eligible to take the NASM CPT exam (certified personal trainer), you must have (1) a high school degree or GED; (2) a current cardiopulmonary resuscitation (CPR) certification; and (3) automated external defibrillator (AED) certification.
+To be eligible to take the NASM CPT exam (certified personal trainer), you must have (1) a high school degree or GED; (2) a current cardiopulmonary resuscitation (CPR) certification; and (3)an automated external defibrillator (AED) certification.

 If you don’t yet have these certifications, don’t worry: you can still embark upon your NASM-certified personal training course, but you will need to get them at some point before you take the NASM CPT exam.